-Meditation is an ancient and modern technique used to reduce stress, help us focus on one thing at a time, and engage our mind to become less reactive and more responsive.
+Meditation is an ancient and modern technique used to reduce stress, help you focus on one thing at a time, and engage your mind to become less reactive and more responsive.

 When I first learned to meditate I didn’t know how much it would help me communicate in a kind, honest, and helpful way.